12 Types of Ladybugs in Colorado

 These ladybugs have a diverse diet and can consume up to 75 aphids daily, making them valuable predators for controlling aphid populations.

-The active period of the Fifteen-Spotted Lady Beetle spans from April to July, with their population mainly concentrated in forests.
+The Fifteen-Spotted Lady Beetle’s active period is from April to July, and its population is mainly concentrated in forests.

 They are well-adapted to forest environments and have specific habitat preferences.